 A comprehensive way to understand the effects of growth feedback on gene circuits is through scaling laws, an approach commonly employed in statistical and nonlinear physics.
 Does a scaling law exist that characterizes quantitatively how growth feedback affects the circuit functioning?
-Through a systematic computational analysis of the circuit robustness, we have uncovered a scaling law that governs how the robustness measure $R(k_g)$ deteriorates as growth feedback is strengthened, as shown in Fig. 8 \square , where the blue curve is the result averaging over all the 425 network topologies.
-The three other curves represent circuits that have a relatively high, moderate, and low value R among the 425 topologies tested.
+Through a systematic computational analysis of the circuit robustness, we have uncovered a scaling law that governs how the robustness measure $R(k_g)$ deteriorates as growth feedback is strengthened, as shown in Figure 8, where the blue curve is the result averaging over all the 425 network topologies.
+The three other curves represent circuit topologies that have a relatively high, moderate, and low value R among the 425 topologies tested, to demonstrate that this scaling behavior is generic.
+These three topologies are the highest $Q(k_g = 0)$ topology in each of the three groups shown in Figures 6 and 7.
 As growth feedback is strengthened, the number of circuit topologies that can maintain functioning decreases (or, equivalently, the number of failed circuits increases).
-The decreasing behavior of $R(k_g)$ with k_g tends to be slower than exponential [e.g., $\exp(-\beta k_g)$ with $\beta > 0$ being a constant].
+The decreasing behavior of $R(k_g)$ with $k_g$ tends to be slower than exponential [e.g., $\exp(-\beta k_g)$ with $\beta > 0$ being a constant].

 A general theoretical argument for the scaling law is unavailable.
-However, if we simplify the system by setting the parameter J in Eq.
-(12) \square to be large so the burden b(t) is much smaller than one, we are able to argue that the scaling law is approximately given by where $\beta > 0$ and $0 < \lambda < 1$ are two specific constants that depend on the network topology, and the typical value of λ is about 0.6.
-The exponential scaling is assumed, given its memorylessness.
-That is, there is no special zero point of k_g , for the reason that a certain level of k_g is mathematically equivalent to a larger d_x , as discussed below.
+However, if we simplify the system by setting the parameter J in Equation 12 to be large so the burden b(t) is much smaller than one, we are able to argue that the scaling law is approximately given by